BY CHISOM PETER JOB

 BADEMOSI: There are gaps, expectedly.
 However, there has been massive support of love, and kindness

 What should we be expecting?

 BADEMOSI: Pride Afrique 2020 brings you three levels of storytelling: structural, relational, and personal.
 These three areas guide our choice of stories and events.

 We believe our stories cannot be one-dimensional as queer Africans.

-The stories and performances for the first day tends towards the structural and systemic narratives that shapes the afro queer experiences.
+The stories and performances for the first day tend towards the structural and systemic narratives that shape the afro queer experiences.
 This includes the legislative tools in our various countries: the African Union policies.
 It also includes cultural norms and belief systems that have shaped many of us.
-The big question driving the day one story is: is queerness un-african?
+The big question driving the day one story is: is queerness un-African?

 For the second day, we have relational stories that explore how we find our tribes, tell our stories/reclaim our narratives, and most importantly, how we navigate the uncharted territory of identity and society.

 For the final day, which is the third day, we’re going to be bringing the storytelling festival of Pride Afrique, which takes us into our personal spaces－physical, social, mental, and spiritual.
 Who am I?
 These stories are how we take care of ourselves despite the harsh realities around us.